Search

 Automatic fish detection with computer vision is an important tool in precision farming for achieving automatic fish detection.
 Especially, deep learning methods have shown great potential in fish species identification, counting, and behavior analysis.

 Also, computer vision is rapidly developing to be used in effective intelligent feeding systems.
-Such systems are based on underwater image preprocessing, fish detection, fish weight and length estimation, fish behavior analysis.
+Such systems are based on underwater image preprocessing, fish detection, fish weight and length estimation, and fish behavior analysis.

 Fish population counting with computer vision